BC-CSCI1100/f22/resources/animate.md

 ---

-## An Animation Library for Python
+## A Simple Animation Library for Python

 ### Getting Started

-In CSCI 1100, we'll be using a non-standard library supporting simple graphics and animation.
-The library, called `Animate` is a simplified version of the [Universe](http://www.is.ocha.ac.jp/~asai/Universe/en/), library which was developed by Kenichi Asai and Chihiro Uehara.
+In CSCI 1100 we'll be using a non-standard library supporting graphics and animation.
+The library, called `Animate`, is a simplified version of the [Universe](http://www.is.ocha.ac.jp/~asai/Universe/en/), library which was developed for OCaml by Kenichi Asai and Chihiro Uehara.
 (And the Universe library was based on a similar library for the programming language Racket.)

 This document gives a brief overview of the Animate library.
 The library contains 3 main parts: 1. `Animate`, 2. `Image` and 3. `Color`.